griffinryan/macdot/README.md

 There are a few different features to macrice.
 An easy way to start learning the macrice magic is to simply run `macrice` in any shell.

     macrice
+---

 The `save` function creates a backup of your dotfiles in your home directory at `/.macrice/` to restore later.

     macrice save
+---

-The `iterm` function installs a set of very neat-looking color themes for the [iTerm2](https://iterm2.com/) shell.
+The `iterm` function installs a set of very neat-looking color themes for the [iTerm2](https://github.com/gnachman/iTerm2) shell.

     macrice iterm
+---

 The `dot` function configures dotfiles for macOS.
-This includes configurations for the bash shell, fish shell, the [iTerm2](https://iterm2.com/) terminal, `git`, `vim`, and much more!
+This includes configurations for the `bash`, `fish`, the [iTerm2](https://github.com/gnachman/iTerm2) terminal, `git`, `vim`, and much more!

-Use of `macrice dot` invokes `macrice save` so your dotfiles are automatically backed up in the home directory at `/.macrice/`
+`macrice save` is always used with `macrice dot`.
+Before using `dot`, dotfiles are automatically backed up in the home directory at `/.macrice/`.

     macrice dot
+---

 The `apple` function is an automated way of changing macOS System Preferences and other configurations.
 Be careful when using `apple` as some changes are a little tricky to reverse!

     macrice apple
+---

 The `kegs` function is an automated [homebrew](https://github.com/Homebrew/brew) routine to install some popular formulae I use regularly for development.

     macrice kegs
+---

+# Notes
 Macrice can make a lot of changes to your macOS system that can be a slightly challenging to revert!
 Always use the `macrice save` command to be able to restore your system manually.

 Thank you for using Macrice!